 You may experience future dilution as a result of future equity offerings and other issuances of our common stock or other securities.
-In addition, this offering and future equity offerings and other issuances of our common stock price.
+In addition, this offering and future equity offerings and other issuances of our common stock or other securities may adversely affect our common stock price.

 In order to raise additional capital, we may in the future offer additional shares of our common stock or other securities convertible into or exchangeable for our common stock at prices that may not be the same as the price per share in this offering.
 We may not be able to sell shares or other securities in any other offering at a price per share that is equal to or greater than the price per share paid by the investor in this offering, and investors purchasing shares or other securities in the future could have rights superior to existing stockholders.
-The price per share in this offering.
-In additional shares of our common stock or securities convertible into common stock in future transactions may be higher or lower than the price per share in this offering.
+The price per share at which we sell additional shares of our common stock or securities convertible into common stock in future transactions may be higher or lower than the price per share in this offering.
 In addition, we are issuing Common Warrants to purchase 1,600,000 shares of common stock in a concurrent private placement.
-You will incur dilution upon exercise of any outstanding stock options, warrants or upon the issuance of shares of common stock in the public market, or the perception that substantial number of shares of our common stock in the public market, or the perception that such sales may occur, could adversely affect the price of our common stock.
+You will incur dilution upon exercise of any outstanding stock options, warrants or upon the issuance of shares of common stock under our stock incentive programs.
+In addition, the sale of shares in this offering and any future sales of a substantial number of shares of our common stock in the public market, or the perception that such sales may occur, could adversely affect the price of our common stock.
 We cannot predict the effect, if any, that market sales of those shares of common stock or the availability of those shares for sale will have on the market price of our common stock.